rmscode/binary-garden/docs/hardware/raspberrypi.md

     #------------------------------------------------------------------------------------------------------
     ```

-DietPi will now go through a one time setup process based on the options in the dietpi.txt file.
+DietPi will now go through a one time setup process based on the options in the `dietpi.txt` file.
 This may take several minutes depending on the speed of the SD card and software chosen to install in `dietpi.txt`.
 Once complete, make sure the Pi reboots and launches Chromium in kiosk mode.

 You'll notice that the cursor is still visible.
 To hide it, we'll have to edit the autostart file:

 1. Close Chromium by pressing `Alt+F4` to reveal the terminal and run the following command:
     - `sudo nano /var/lib/dietpi/dietpi-software/installed/chromium-autostart.sh`
 2. Add `-- -nocursor` to the end of the last line so it looks likes this:
     - `exec "$STARTX" "$FP_CHROMIUM" $CHROMIUM_OPTS "${URL:-https://dietpi.com/}" -- -nocursor`

-If the display resolution wasn't properly detected, you can manually set it in DietPi-Config:
+If the display resolution wasn't properly detected, you can manually set it in `DietPi-Config`:

 1. `sudo dietpi-config`
 2. Display Options > Display Resolution > 1080P : 1920 x 1080